Experience Classic Riding Fun with the 12″ Amish Push Scooter & Kick Bike.

 Purpose of the Kick Scooter

-Amish scooter sizes approach that of a bike and because of the similarity, they are sometimes called a "kick bike" or "foot bike."
-Riding one is similar to riding a bike, except that the rider stands on a low floorboard, rather than perched on a high seat, and propels it by kicking instead of pedaling.
+Amish scooter sizes are similar to those of a bike, and because of this, they are sometimes called a "kick bike" or "foot bike."
+Riding one is similar to riding a bike, except that the rider stands on a low floorboard rather than perched on a high seat and propels it by kicking rather than pedaling.

 Like standard bikes, Amish scooters are designed to carry a single rider at a reasonable speed, with or without a few goods in an optionally attached wire basket.

-Riders up to 150 pounds can enjoy gliding aboard this fun riding scooter available with 12” wheels.
-Although the 12” scooter is gear more toward children, the Amish still use this size for adults in some communities.
+Riders up to 150 pounds can enjoy gliding aboard this fun riding scooter, available with 12” wheels.
+Although the 12” scooter is geared more toward children, some Amish communities still use this size for adults.

 Speed – moderate or fast!

-Our Amish kick scooters are not equipped with a speedometer, so it is up to each rider to determine his or her own "reasonable speed."
+Our Amish kick scooters are not equipped with a speedometer, so each rider must determine their own "reasonable speed."
 In general, a moderate speed suggests that the rider:

 - Can firmly touch the ground with his or her kicking foot.
-The inability to firmly touch the ground indicates that the kick scooter is traveling faster than kicking speed.
+The inability to make firm contact with the ground indicates that the kick scooter is traveling faster than the kicking speed.

-- Use brake wisely for speed control.
+- Use the brake wisely for speed control.
 The 12" scooter only comes with a back "stomp" brake as standard equipment.
-Use devises to maintain riding speed.
-They should not, however, be considered as the means to execute an emergency stop as the last resort as the kick scooter may skid or flip.
+Use devices to maintain riding speed.
+They should not, however, be considered as the means to execute an emergency stop as the last resort, as the kick scooter may skid or flip.

 - Use brakes for short periods.
 The kick scooter's brake, for example, helps slow it down when traveling downhill.
-Extended application of the brake, however, can cause surfaces to heat up excessively, cause wear, and when accidentally touched, cause skin burns.
+Extended brake application, however, can cause surfaces to heat excessively, wear, and, when accidentally touched, cause skin burns.
 Walk the kick scooter down very steep, long, downhill routes.

-- Understands the difference between emergency situations on a kick scooter and a bicycle.
-In the event of an emergency, bike riders tend to get tangled in their equipment or are thrown over the handlebars.
-Kick scooter riders, however, can let go of their vehicle and step or jump off the almost ground level floorboard at the same time.
+- Understands the difference between emergencies on a kick scooter and a bicycle.
+In an emergency, bike riders often get tangled in their equipment or are thrown over the handlebars.
+Kick scooter riders, however, can dismount by letting go of the vehicle and stepping or jumping off the floorboard at almost ground level.

 - Race with care!
-Our kick scooters are designed to be ridden conventionally more than competitively.
-Racing, of course, requires that the rider thoroughly understands his or her vehicle and scrupulously checks all aspects of it before each ride.
+Our kick scooters are designed for conventional riding more than competitive riding.
+Racing, of course, requires the rider to understand their vehicle thoroughly and to check all aspects of it before each ride scrupulously.

 Riding Surfaces and Stability

 Like bicycles, our kick scooters can be ridden on sidewalks or roads over several surfaces.
 These include concrete, hard asphalt, packed block, and packed/groomed earth.
 Loose gravel and stone-filled roadways should be avoided.
-To retain stability, avoiding riding in the rain and/or through puddles.
-Do not ride over wet vegetation such as leaves (they are slippery and can hide objects such as large stones, glass, and branches), or over any surface that is oily slick, and/or soft.
+To retain stability, avoid riding in the rain and/or through puddles.
+Do not ride over wet vegetation, such as leaves (they are slippery and can hide objects like large stones, glass, and branches), or over any surface that is oily, slick, or soft.

 Conditions to Avoid

-Our kick scooters are designed to hold a single rider, with no additional rider sharing the floorboard, or sitting on the handlebars.
-It is not built to be ridden off-road on un-groomed paths, used for stunts, such as being aloft or spinning, or be ridden recklessly without controlled speed.
-Night riding can be done; however, it requires that the rider wears proper reflective garments, plus has a head and tail light on the kick scooter.
+Our kick scooters are designed to hold a single rider, with no additional rider sharing the floorboard or sitting on the handlebars.
+It is not built to be ridden off-road on ungroomed paths, for stunts such as airborne or spinning maneuvers, or recklessly at uncontrolled speeds.
+Night riding is possible; however, it requires the rider to wear proper reflective garments and to have a headlight and taillight on the kick scooter.

 The optional kickstand is available.

-The optional safety flag comes with an easy mounting bracket to attach to the rear-wheel lug.
+The optional safety flag includes an easy-to-mount bracket for attaching to the rear-wheel lug.
 Features a bright orange pennant flag on a 59" tall fiberglass rod.

 Select colors, tires, and options using the drop-down boxes at the bottom of the page.

-Scooters are shipped dimensional weight.
+Scooters are shipped based on dimensional weight.
 Slightly unassembled for shipping.

 12” Scooter Specifications.